Philosophy, Computing, and Artificial Intelligence

 there is an emergency

-If there is an emergency, then you deal with the emergency appropriately
+If there is an emergency, then I deal with the emergency appropriately

-This in turn gives him a goal to achieve, an achievement goal
+This in turn gives the agent a goal to achieve, an achievement goal

 I deal with emergency appropriately

-To achieve this goal, he uses backward chaining to reduce the goal an appropriate subgoal.
-Given his beliefs, backward chaining results in a plan of action
+To achieve this goal, backward chaining reduces the goal an appropriate subgoal.
+So, given the beliefs in the KB, backward chaining results in a plan of action

 I alert the driver.